eduardszoecs/usetheglm/Readme.md

 Ecotoxicology is not normal.
 ============================
-## How the use of proper statistical models can increase statistical power in ecotoxicological experiments.
+## A comparison of statistical approaches for analysis of count and proportion data in ecotoxicology.

 Online repository for the paper submitted to [Environmental Science and Pollution Research](http://www.springer.com/environment/journal/11356)